acuparse/acuparse/docs/DOCKER.md

     - See Webcam details below
 - `/opt/acuparse/volumes/backups`
     - Acuparse Config and Database backups.
-    - Also, mounted to the Database container; if you need to perform a restore.
+    - Also, mounted to the Database and App containers; if you need to perform a restore.
+    - This directory should not be used to store user files; aside from the backup tasks.
+        - The backup task will clear all files in this directory.

 ### [Docker Volumes](https://docs.docker.com/storage/volumes)

 - `acuparse_config`